ControlEverythingCommunity/LPS25HB/README.md

 $> python LPS25HB.py
 ```

-The code output is the digital pressure.
+The code output is the digital pressure value in hPa.